baturtulek/nodejs-boilerplate/README.md

 	```

 * **Error Response**
-	* Surround every controller with try catch statement, and send error in catch statement to the next middleware which is the error handling middleware.
+	* Surround every controller with try catch statement, and send error object in catch statement to the next middleware which is the error handling middleware.
   * Error will be automatically handled by the error handling middleware and send to the client.
 	* EX:
 	```